-Discovering a listed historic home in Toronto, virtually intact on the interior as well as the exterior, is rare.
+Discovering a listed historic home in Toronto virtually intact on both the interior and the exterior is rare.
 Completed in 1892, this semi-detached house on Tranby Avenue is a classic Annex Style home massed in brick and borrowing elements from the Richardson Romanesque.
 Over the front door, an original Birds of Tranby stained glass window that was gifted to each house on the block by the builder still hangs.

 For a renovation initiated by a young team of developers looking to establish a portfolio of well designed, high quality and creative projects, this home was a jewel in need of careful restoration while being re-set with elements of a modern home.
 While it was important that the original details were meticulously maintained, it was equally critical that the modern millwork, spaces and lighting were distinct and seen as separate, as opposed to blending into the original house.

 Every original detail that could be saved was protected and restored including plaster moldings, the figural stair railing, a paneled living room pocket door, and metal floor grilles.
 All the original stained glass on the front of the house was intact, although badly in need of repair.
 As an example of the kismet that surrounded this project, the great-grandson of the original glass artist who created the Birds of Tranby windows took pride in restoring all the leaded glass in the house.
 Even the original decorative hardware was cleaned and reinstalled, allowing transom windows to operate, and original keys to work again in their locks.